What Are the Different Types of Compost and Which Should I Use in My Garden?

 Green manure crops are grown in the field for about 6 to 8 months and turned into the field at flowering stage.
 These crops remain buried for about one to two months.
 Plants should be completely decomposed before sowing the next crop.
 Generally, the crops which require high nutrient input are raised in the green manured field, such crops are rice, maize, sugarcane, cotton, and wheat.

 The degradation of organic waste by earthworms is called vermicomposting.
 An earthworm is physically an aerator, crusher, and mixer.
 Chemically, it is a degrader, and biologically, a stimulator of decomposition.
 This is an appropriate technique for efficient recycling of animal wastes, crop residues, and agro-industrial wastes.

 Vermicompost can be prepared from all sorts of organic wastes, agricultural residues, animal manures, dairy and poultry wastes, food industry wastes, municipal solid wastes, and biogas sludge.

-Though manures lack in plant nutrients, they are rich in organic matter and cheap.
-They are environment-friendly and do not cause any type of pollution either to the soil or to water.
-They enrich the soil with humus and improves the overall quality of the soil like soil texture, soil aeration, and water holding capacity.
+Though manure lacks in plant nutrients, it is rich in organic matter and cheap.
+It is environment-friendly and does not cause any type of pollution either to the soil or to water.
+It enriches the soil with humus and improves the overall quality of the soil like soil texture, soil aeration, and water holding capacity.